SeanMcP/contraction-tracker/README.md

 ### To-do
 - Format time to be more user friendly
+  - Split frequency calculation by ':', then manipulate string to humanize
 - Break out Row component into functional components
 - Styling
 - Add style buttons at the top